 MAP is an English-taught interdisciplinary Master’s Program and provides a unique curriculum for the next generation of engineers.
 Students follow an individually tailored curriculum to learn in small groups the fundamentals of Chemical and Biological Engineering and/or Materials Science and Engineering, and four focal subjects allow the students to further deepen their knowledge in key technological areas.

 - Biomaterials and Bioprocessing

 - Computational Materials Science and Process Simulation

 - Nanomaterials and Nanotechnology

-MAP is a highly-selective, accredited 2-year Master’s Programme and is part of the Elite Network of Bavaria (ENB).
-It is characterized by a very low student-to-faculty ratio, early involvement in cutting-edge research through miniprojects and literature reviews, special events like summer schools and workshops (including events organized by the ENB), the availability of educational grants and personal support from the MAP programme office and the programme chairs.
+MAP is a highly-selective, accredited 2-year Master’s Program.
+It was established and has been funded and supported by the Elite Network of Bavaria (ENB) for 20 years.
+It is characterized by a very low student-to-faculty ratio, early involvement in cutting-edge research through miniprojects and literature reviews, special events like summer schools and workshops, the availability of educational grants and personal support from the MAP program office and the program chairs.
 Students can furthermore gain additional qualifications for an academic career or for a career in industry through specialized modules with extra credits.
 A high percentage of our graduates continue to pursue a PhD, but MAP graduates are also highly sought after by industry, with typical destinations including the automotive, aerospace, oil and gas, food technology, health and safety and pharmaceutical sectors.

 - Prof. Vogel, MAP chair, gives an overview of the MAP program via video.

 - Prof. Klupp Taylor, former MAP chair and former Focal Subject Head, has been training MAP students for many years to create excellent posters for professional scientific meetings.
 Each year, third semester MAP students present their posters to the public.
 Watch the 2022 poster session headed by Prof Klupp Taylor in a digital format.

 Some selected quick links for specific information